mkinteh2012-glitch/Platformer_makeyourownconsole/Controller/Journal.md

 1/18/26
 BOM
-First please forgive me for putting wrong year BOM was easy took an hour of searching was 70 then did a bit more searching and got it to 52
+ was easy took an hour of searching was 70 then did a bit more searching and got it to 52
-  Time 1.5h
+  Time 2h

-  TOTAL: 12
+  TOTAL: 14